 The Programme also offers other merit-based scholarships on the basis of outstanding achievement in any academic discipline, up to the value of £500 per student per semester.

 ASE Assistantships (Work Study)

-Each semester, ASE appoints up to four students to assist in the running of the Programme.
+Each semester, ASE appoints up to five students to assist in the running of the Programme.
 Each student receives a weekly stipend, totalling £600 over 15 weeks.

 Letters of application should be submitted for one of the following roles:

 • Nelson House Assistant (general office and kitchen duties)

 A Visa is required to apply for all of these positions.